-Just across the road from the trail marker, stood a prehistoric burial mound similar to the the Five Knolls.
+Just across the road from the trail marker, stood a prehistoric burial mound similar to the Five Knolls.
 In one grave lay two skeletons - one of a young women and one of a child.
 They are now kept in the Luton museum.
 When the Archeologist managed to get hold of the content of this burial, items such as pottery, fossil sea urchins and stone tools were found.
-This was part of the funeral rites at the time (direction 4).
+This was part of the funeral rites at the time.

 Continue along to trail marker 5 reaching Pascombe Hill, close to this marker are two pillow mounds.

 These mounds were not burial places but medieval rabbit warrens.
 The first mound or more southerly mound is rectangular, while the next mound is a 32 metre long bank.
 After the Norman Conquest, rabbits were valued for their meat and fur.
-Warreners managed the mounds and would send ferrets down to catch the escaping rabbits (direction 5.)
+Warreners managed the mounds and would send ferrets down to catch the escaping rabbits.

 Carry on walking until you reach the end of the easy path, Five Knolls is on your left.

 The Five Knolls are prehistoric burial mounds or barrows.
-The five raised mounds are also known as bell and bowl barrows.
 There are two pond barrows, circular flat areas surrounded by raised banks.
 The mounds are believed to be from the later Neolithic and early Bronze Ages, about 4000 years ago.
-Excavations have found the remains of a middle-aged woman buried with a polished flint knife, and Bronze Age cremated remains in an urn.
-It is also believed that during 5th and 6th centuries gallows were placed at this spot for Saxon invaders as a warning to others.
-We know that the gallows were there in the 1260s and the practice could also have taken place centuries earlier (direction 6.)
+Excavations have found the remains of a middle-aged woman buried with a polished flint knife and Bronze Age cremated remains in an urn.
+It is also believed that during 5th and 6th-centuries gallows were placed at this spot for Saxon invaders as a warning to others.

 Head down the slope through the metal gate, follow the slope down the road and carefully cross the B489/Tring Road into Green Lane, also known as Drovers Way.
 The walk here can again be shortened by turning left before reaching the road onto the path that runs parallel to the road.
 After a short walk along the road you will see Well Head road on your right with a path opposite.
 Turning left here you will rejoin the trail at the metal gate with the gliding club on your right.
 If continuing along the orignal trail continue along Drovers Way.

-Drovers Way was traditionally used by drovers to take livestock to market in Dunstable, now a favourite with walkers and horse-riders (direction 7.)
+Drovers Way was traditionally used by drovers to take livestock to market in Dunstable, now a favourite with walkers and horse-riders.

 When you reach the second crossroads on the track, turn left onto the Houghton Green Highway, a track leading you south-eastwards towards the village of Totternhoe.
 On reaching Dunstable Road, turn right and walk a short way passing houses and a barn before turning left onto a track.
 With a hedge on your left follow the track as it curves to the right then passes through an allotment area.
 You are now on the edge of the village of Totternhoe.